BerlinUnited/berlinunited.github.io/docs/vision.md

 arrow from $R$ to $A$ means $R$ is required by $A$.</figcaption>
 </figure>

 ## Green Detection

-This section describes a new approach to classify the field color which has not been used since late 2015.
+This section describes a new approach to classify the field color which has been used since late 2015.
+For the first time this approach has been presented in November 2015 at the RoHOW workshop in Hamburg, Germany.
 This constitutes the first step in the attempt for a automatic field color detection.
 Thereby we analyze the structure of the color space perceived by the robot NAO and propose a simple yet powerful model for separation of the color regions, whereby green color is of a particular interest.

 <figure>
   <img src="../img/green_detection.png"/>